jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Document OCR & Text Extraction/OpenMP & tesseract - NSFQ (Not Suitable For Qiqqa).md

 - you are not bothered at all about OpenMP's task chunk distribution across threads and recombination once complete will consume noticeable, often even *severe* additional CPU sources, thus increasing both your CPU cycle count costs per OCR round *and* its carbon footprint (thanks to a lot of extra heat being produced by your CPU).

 ## Why this does not apply to Qiqqa
 Qiqqa will **always** employ tesseract in batch mode, even when you might not realize it does.
-There are several scenarios, all of which end us as classic queued batches in the end:
+There are several scenarios, all of which end up as classic queued batches in the end:
 - you download or import a new PDF, which, upon inspection, is flagged for OCR-ing as there's no text layer (or rather: the pages don't carry any text).

   This becomes a batch because Qiqqa will immediately queue all pages in the PDF for OCR processing.
 For any document that spans more than 1 page, this effectively is *a batch*.
 Almost all documents span more than a single page.